jmercadodev/Plot-n-Tweet-Stock-Charts/README.md

 ''' You will also have to get your own Twitter API Keys
-    and place them in 'keys.py', key = 'your_keys_here'  '''
+    and place them in 'keys.py' '''